contentful/apps/examples/custom-validation/README.md

 Publishing can only ever be prevented by

-- not having enough permissions, or
+- not having enough permissions,
+- an unresolved Task, or
 - the entry not being valid.

 Both approaches can be used to solve our issue e.g. we can use our custom App to add a tag "Invalid" to the entry which then blocks publishing via a custom role.